Mayfield throws TD, OBJ sits as Browns beat ‘Skins 30-10

 While the Browns’ quarterback situation is finally settled, the Redskins’ is, well, incomplete.

-Case Keenum, who is in a three-way competition with Colt McCoy and rookie Dwayne Haskins, started and threw a 46-yard TD pass — thanks to a miscommunication by Cleveland’s defense — to receiver Robert Davis in the first quarter.
+Case Keenum, in a three-way competition with Colt McCoy and rookie Dwayne Haskins, started and threw a 46-yard TD pass — thanks to a miscommunication by Cleveland’s defense — to receiver Robert Davis in the first quarter.
 He finished 4 of 9 for 60 yards.

-McCoy was kept out after being tripped in practice this week.
-He’s still recovering from surgery after breaking his right leg last season and the Redskins didn’t want to take any chances.
+McCoy was kept out, still recovering from surgery after breaking his right leg last season.

 Haskins, who set numerous passing records during one season as Ohio State’s starter, completed a 27-yard pass on his first attempt.
-However, he badly underthrew a pass in the second quarter and was picked off by rookie linebacker Mack Wilson, who returned it 40 yards for a TD to give the Browns a 14-7 lead.
+However, he badly underthrew a pass in the second quarter and was picked off by rookie linebacker Mack Wilson, who returned it 40 yards to give the Browns a 14-7 lead.

 Haskins threw a second pick later in the half.
 He completed 8 of 14 passes for 117 yards.